brunompasini/Titanic/README.md

 # Titanic Prediction Competition in Kaggle
 Available @ https://www.kaggle.com/c/titanic
-I used a NN, tweaking the parameters until getting ~80% acc in training Got a 0.68181 Score
+I used a NN, tweaking the parameters and added Dropout
+Got 0.70574

+P.S.
+Accuracy curve shows overfitting, still need to fix it